courselabs/dotnetaz/labs/storage/solution.md

 # Lab Solution

-You need to set the access mode and the storage class name in the PCV:
+You need to set the access mode and the storage class name in the PVC:

 ```
 apiVersion: v1